 At both Regional and National meets, era fashion judging is a favorite event.
-Both original and reproduction fashions are seen at these events.
-Articles on fashions appear regularly in The Restorer magazine.
-The newly released Fashion Facts is another example of projects undertaken by the Era Fashion Committee for the education and enjoyment of Model A fans.
+Original, reproduction, and model A era image fashions are seen at these events.
+Articles on fashion appear regularly in The Restorer magazine and on the MAFCA website.
+The following publications are a "must have" resource if you are interested in era fashions!

 To help our members collect and assemble authentic fashion ensembles, the Era Fashion Committee has created Fashion Judging Guidelines, much like the Model A Restoration Guidelines and Judging Standards for cars.
 Both sets of guidelines may be purchased from MAFCA.

 Released in 2006, A Book of Fashion Facts

 The MAFCA Fashion Guidelines 2015 Edition is now available at the MAFCA Store.

 This new version of the MAFCA Fashion Guidelines 2015 Edition has corrected some minor punctuation and grammar errors in the 2010 Edition and has included both updated and new fashion information.
 If you are planning on being a fashion judge at a MAFCA sanctioned event, plan on taking the fashion tests to become a judge, or just wanting to expand your knowledge of Model A era fashions this book is a necessary addition to your fashion library.